Allen-Stevenson School: Athletics

+Allen-Stevenson's basketball teams have achieved championship status, with the Varsity team winning the Manhattan Private Middle School League (MPMSL) Championship in the 2022-2023 season.
+In 2024, both the Varsity and Junior Varsity teams were league champions in the 2024-2025 season.
+The school's athletics program has a lengthy history, with 42 total league championships across all sports.

 Arts

 Allen-Stevenson offers art, shop, music and theatre programs for grades K-8.
 These include Art and Shop, Orchestra, Chorus, and Technical Theatre programs.
 A key part of their theater program, is the annual Gilbert and Sullivan musical performed by members of the sixth through ninth grades.
 The musical in question is alternated, and potential options include: H.M.S.
 Pinafore, Iolanthe, and Pirates of Penzance.